PETA’s Work to Help Animals in Our Community

 CAP has improved the lives of thousands of animals in Virginia and North Carolina.
 CAP rescues local animals directly—crawling through sewers, poking through junkyards, climbing trees, dodging cars, and coaxing terrified strays to safety.
 We go into the very poorest of neighborhoods to deliver food, doghouses, and bedding to neglected animals who have never known a kind word or touch.

-We also provide services such as spaying or neutering for animals who would otherwise reproduce and bring thousands more animals into miserable and often deadly conditions.
+We also offer spaying and neutering surgeries for animals who would otherwise reproduce and bring many more animals into a life of misery.

 Learn more about SNIP (Spay and Neuter Immediately, Please) services and fees, or sponsor a surgery for a dog or cat.